revaturelabs/interviewquestions/Java/Maven/Project Object Model.md

 - pom.xml file will store the project structure and instructtions for Maven to build the project such as dependencies, source code,plugins, goals etc.
-- It contains the information about the project and to instruct the Maven too build the project.
+- It contains the information about the project and to instruct the Maven to build the project.

  </blockquote>